 Location: 9917 River Road, Newport News, VA

-Volunteer Needs: Assisting with homework, and playing with children; moving and delivering furniture to homeless families.
+Volunteer Needs: Assisting with homework, and building relationships with children.

 Volunteer Site: Carver Elementary School, surrounding area

 Volunteer Days/Hours: Monday-Friday 3:00pm - 5:00pm; Saturdays are flexible.
 We are flexible, and will have a member of our agency present during our sponsored activities.
 Minimum two hour per week volunteer requirement.